 Q. Till what date is the online CAT course valid?

 The 2IIM CAT Online coaching for CAT 2016 is valid till Jan 2017 (so you should be covered till XAT 2017).
-Any student wishing to continue with the course can renew the course for one more year at a price of Rs.
-4000.
+Any student wishing to extend the duration of the course can contact us at 99626 48484.
 Any upgrades or additions we do the course will be available to everyone.